yesint/QtGrace6/README_QTGRACE.txt

 - On some Linux-systems the scrollbars are not displayed correctly but they still stay usable (I don't know why, yet.
 Seems to be a Qt-problem...; I also don't know whether this bug is still present, since I have not seen it in a while).
 - Pipes not working on Windows.
 - The switching between Grace-fonts and QtFonts is not adviceable.
 It is possible in most cases, but especially for the Symbol-font problems are to be expected - sorry.
 This has several reasons especially with the ordering of characters in the T1-Symbol-font in Grace and UTF-8-fonts.
 At the moment I do not know how to solve this problem.
 I made an attempt by making the symbol-font special (a separate setting in the preferences).
-- Loading files (especially old ones) relies heavily on the encoding setting in the Extra-Preferences-dialog.
+- Loading files (especially old ones) relies heavily on the encoding setting in the Preferences-dialog (QtGrace->Behavior).
 For loading example-files it is often adviceable to use the Latin1-encoding (or something similar).
 Newer files should contain the encoding used during saving and should be loadable without problems.

-Things that work in Grace, but not in qtGrace:
+Things that work in Grace, but not in QtGrace:

 - I have rewritten the spreadsheet-editor.
 Therefore it may not work as you are used to it (or maybe you won't even notice).
 - I have written a simple text-editor for creating and editing sets.
 On Unix the default in Grace is to open 'vi' ('Create new->In text editor').
 This option is not portable (at least not in a way I would like).
 I used an internal text-editor because this seems to be comfortable enough (suggestions for improvements are welcome).
 - The pipes may work a bit differently in QtGrace, because I could not include the 'pipe-contents-changed' signal into the main-application loop like Grace does.
 Pipes also do not work on Windows, yet.

-Additions to qtGrace (not present in Grace): see help-page on QtGrace-extensions
+Additions to QtGrace (not present in Grace): see help-page on QtGrace-Extensions

 Pipes (I include this here and not in the help-file, because I do not want to advertise this feature due to it's incompleteness):

 The use of named pipes via the '-npipe' option or starting QtGrace in a pipe via '-pipe' or opening a pipe from Data->Import->Ascii is supported now.
 The drawback at the moment is: This does not work on Windows, yet.
 The usage of pipes is a bit different on Windows and I have to find out how to reliably use them there, sorry.
 Any helpful advice is welcome here!
-For the pipes (also called "Real time input") I included a new window/widget.
+For the pipes (also called "Real time input") I included a new dialog.
 In 'Window->Monitor real time inputs...' you can see which pipes are currently monitored for input.
 You can also activate or deactivate the monitoring here via a checkbox.
 Internally in order not to block the other operations of QtGrace the input via pipes is not real time but in specified intervals.
 The time between updates of the real time input can be set here.
 I set it to 1 second by default.
 You can also open and close pipes via this dialog.
 I hope this is helpful for some people.

 Any suggestions for improvements, any bug reports or other comments are welcome.
 Thank you.